Math and Physics Club is:

-Kevin Emerson: drummer emeritus
+Kevin Emerson: drums

-After recording a four-song demo in James’ basement, the band sent a copy to Santa Barbara-based pop label Matinee Recordings and soon signed on.
-They released their first EP ‘Weekends Away’ in early 2005.
+After recording a four-song demo in James’ basement, they sent a copy to Santa Barbara pop label Matinee Recordings and soon signed on.
+They released their first EP Weekends Away in early 2005.

-In spring 2005, MAPC played several West Coast shows with The Lucksmiths, then scored an opening slot at the massive Sasquatch Music Festival.
-The band released its follow-up EP ‘Movie Ending Romance’ in July, and finished off the summer with a packed set at Seattle’s Bumbershoot festival.
-Not a bad first year!
+In spring 2005, the band played several West Coast shows with labelmates The Lucksmiths, then landed an opening slot at the Sasquatch Music Festival, headlined by Kanye West and The Pixies (the band was definitely not allowed anywhere near the backstage area).
+They released their follow-up EP Movie Ending Romance in July, and then finished off the summer at Seattle’s legendary Bumbershoot festival.

-By 2007, several band members had become new parents which left less time to devote to the band.
-Though they still managed to release a third EP ‘Baby I’m Yours’ in the fall of 2007, they only played a few shows in 2008 and none in 2009.
-Saundrah left the band during this time and moved to Denmark, and later Kevin also officially left to focus on his writing career (though he has continued to record with the band).
+By 2007, several members had embarked on parenthood, leaving less time to devote to the band.
+Still they managed to release a third EP Baby I’m Yours that fall, but only played a few shows in 2008 and none in 2009.
+Saundrah left the band during this time and moved abroad, and later Kevin also left to focus on his writing career (though he has continued to record with the band).

-In the summer of 2009, the remaining three members (Charles, Ethan, and James), started work on their second album by trading recordings over email.
-This time they enlisted producer Martin Feveyear (Presidents of the USA, Mark Lanegan) and began recording at Martin’s Jupiter Studios in Seattle.
-The resulting ten track album titled ‘I Shouldn’t Look As Good As I Do’ was released in June 2010.
+In the summer of 2009, by then all living in different cities, Charles, Ethan, and James started work on their second album by trading recordings over email.
+They enlisted producer Martin Feveyear (Presidents of the USA, Mark Lanegan) and began recording at his Jupiter Studios.
+Their album I Shouldn’t Look As Good As I Do was released in June 2010.